akerber47/akerber47.github.io/reading.md

 I often browse through books and end up abandoning them.
 Here's a list.
 (Honestly, most of the point here is to stop me from forgetting and trying to read these again.)

+### 2021 August
+- John A. Hupalo & Peter Mazareas, Ph.D., *Plan and Finance Your Family's College Dreams*
+- Gen and Kelly Tanabe, *501 Ways for Adult Students to Pay for College*
+- Benoit B. Mandlebrot, *The Fractal Geometry of Nature*
+- Sameer Seth & M. Ajaykumar Venkatesulu, *TCP/IP Architecture, Design, and Implementation in Linux*
+- Anya Kamenetz, *The Art of Screen Time*

 ### 2021 July
 - Samuel Karlin & Howard M. Taylor, *A First Course in Stochastic Processes*